Pulu-robo/Quick-Desk-Team-MITS/README.md

-# Deskflow UI
+# Deskflow

-Deskflow UI is a modern, responsive user interface for help desk and customer support teams.
-Built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS, Deskflow UI provides a robust foundation for building collaborative, analytics-driven support applications.
+Deskflow is a modern, responsive user interface for help desk and customer support teams.
+Built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS, Deskflow provides a robust foundation for building collaborative, analytics-driven support applications.

 ## Features